anestisb/oatdump_plus/README.md

 oatdump++
 =========

-Enhanced version of the original oatdump system utility compiled as part of the new Android ART runtime.
+Enhanced version of the original oatdump system utility from new Android ART runtime.

 ## New Features

-1. Class level dump(s)
+1. Class & method name filters for targeted searches
-2. Method level dump
+2. Bulk class & method list exports (can be combined with filters)
-3. Dump DEX bytecode next to the decoded instructions
+3. Print Little-Endian dex instructions bytecode before decoded area
-4. Embedded DEX file(s) dump in FS (support for framework OATs as well).
-If required (optimized bytecode) fix DEX header CRC as well here for convenience.
+4. OAT embedded dex file(s) export in filesystem (support for framework OATs as well)
-5. Option to exclude OAT header info prints
-6. Option to exclude DEX bytecode print from method code dumps
-7. Option to exclude OAT native code print from method code dumps
+5. Locate and disassemble method that includes provided relative address (addr2instr)
+6. More targeted printed information

 ## Useful Notes

+### Repair dex CRC checksums

+Automatic dex CRC repair has been removed from embedded dex files export in filesystem.
+You can used [dexRepair](https://github.com/anestisb/dexRepair) tool if you want to repair dex CRC checksums.

 ### Dalvik Opcode Changes in ART